joseruizjimenez/anotar/README.md

 ## Contributing
-Feel free to send pull requests via GitHub, also you can contact me at joseruizjimenez@gmail.com For any new features, bugfix or security warning, please do:
+Feel free to send pull requests via GitHub, also you can contact me at joseruizjimenez@gmail.com

+For any new features, bugfix or security warning, please do:
   1. Follow the style of the existing code.
   2. One commit should do just one thing
   3. Commit messages are key on the pull request, please use them properly

 Any help is welcomed :)

+## Production configuration
+If you want to deploy it under a production environment, you need to set the following ENV variables:
+  - GMAIL_USERNAME (with a gmail account for the app to use)
+  - GMAIL_PASSWORD (the gmail password)
+  - SECRET_TOKEN (with the app secret token, generate one with 'rake secret')

 ## Copyright and license
 Copyright 2012 Anotar.me